Submissions

 • Research funder (grant number)

-• Biographical note: academic degree and title, affiliation, contact details (e-mail, telephone, postal address)
+• Biographical note: short bio, including academic degree and title, affiliation, contact details (e-mail, telephone, postal address)

 • Title of the paper